 - Make a long term commitment to your company and the industry

-At the end of the day, you can either be an amateur in the network marketing industry or you can be a pro.
-The amount of money you make in this industry will be determined by which one you choose to be: an amateur or pro.
+At the end of the day, you can either be an amateur in the network marketing industry or you can be a professional.
+The amount of money you make in this industry will be determined by which one you choose, so choose wisely.

-What are your thoughts on going pro in network marketing?
+What are your thoughts amateurs vs. pros in network marketing?
 Do you think it makes sense to spend two hours per day building your network marketing business?
 If not, what do you recommend?
 Leave a comment and tell us what you think.
 I look forward to hearing from you.